aka Light Years

 On the peaceful world of Gandahar, the Council of Women under Queen Ambisextra perceive a new and unknown threat to the world.
 The warrior Sylvain is sent forth to determine the nature of this threat.
 He encounters a race of invincible metal men who are making their way across the world, petrifying every person they encounter and then sending the bodies through a portal to return reprocessed into more metal men.
 Sylvain traces the source of the metal men to Metamorphis, a giant pink brain floating in the midst of the Circumventing Ocean.
 However, Metamorphis appears baffled as to how it could be the source of the metal men, even though all evidence indicates that it is.
 As the metal men make their way across the land, destroying the last defences of his people, Sylvain realises his only choice is to accept Metamorphis’s offer to be placed in a stasis capsule and awakened in one thousand years’ time so that he will be able to destroy Metemorphis’s weakened future self, which is the real source of the metal men.

 Gandahar was the third and final feature film from French animator Rene Laloux (1929-2004).
 Laloux first emerged in the 1960s with surreal shorts such as Les Temps Morts (Dead Times) (1964) and Les Escargots (The Snails) (1965) and then had an acclaimed hit with the science-fiction film Fantastic Planet (1973).
-Laloux’s output subsequent to Fantastic Planet has been sporadic – he has since only made one other film, The Time Masters (1982), a couple of shorts and nothing at all following Gandahar up until his death in 2004.
+Laloux’s output subsequent to Fantastic Planet was sporadic – he only made one other film, The Time Masters (1982), a couple of shorts and nothing at all following Gandahar up until his death in 2004.
 Laloux’s films mark him one of the few animators in the world who makes films for grown-ups rather than children.
 He is someone who has embraced the spacey, mind-expanding look of adult illustrated fantasy – indeed, Laloux’s work embodies the essence of the French sf/fantasy illustrated magazine Metal Hurlant (1975-87).

 Fantastic Planet was an amazing film.
 It has a conceptually way-out trippiness that came from the sheer bizarreness of the flora and fauna that Laloux packed in to the world he had created.
 Gandahar offers essentially the same.
 The film is filled with spinnily weird visuals – the under-race of The Deformed who come with multiple heads, arms protruding out of necks and stomachs or as walking torsos; a scene where the hero and heroine are drawn up into the bloodstream of a giant pink sea anemone; their being hatched from eggs and treated as the children of a dinosaur; and particularly the scenes with people trying to fight off the metal men using fighting crabs, pink hopping creatures that spew forth a forest of thorned trees, mouth creatures that devour the robots and so on.